-A man could ask his lover to explain the specific stimulation they need to use to achieve orgasm.
+A man could ask his lover to explain the specific stimulation she needs to use to achieve orgasm.
 If a woman is embarrassed, angry or defensive then she doesn’t know.
 Men don’t ask about turn-ons because they know that women talk about emotional factors that men do not relate to.
 Confusingly for men, the suggestions for arousing a woman relate to relationship issues.
 Women need to be in the right mood for sex.
 A woman wants a man who is respectful and loving.
 By definition, these are very different experiences.
-Men are aroused by sex so they fail to appreciate that women only need to be amenable to intercourse rather than be aroused by it.
-A man can easily stimulate a woman but he cannot provide the erotic turn-ons that arouse her.
+Men are aroused by sexual opportunities so they fail to appreciate that women only need to be amenable to intercourse not aroused by it.
+A man can stimulate a woman but he cannot provide the erotic turn-ons that arouse her.
 Most women have no understanding of the concept of erotic turn-ons.
 Women are clearly not erotically aroused as men are by real-world triggers.

-Women’s responsiveness has no role in sociable activity with a lover.
+Women’s responsiveness plays no role in sociable activity with a lover.
 Women are not aroused by talking about sex so they do not have the same incentive to talk about sex, either in reality or fantasy.
-Even a responsive woman may assume that she is aroused with a lover even if she never has an orgasm.
-This is because she feels diffuse sensations from anticipating intercourse and because she is convinced (due to sexual ignorance in society) that she should be aroused with a lover.
+Even a responsive woman may assume that she feels aroused with a lover despite the lack of orgasm.
+This is due to the diffuse sensations (increased blood flow) from anticipating intercourse and because she is convinced (due to sexual ignorance in society) that she should be aroused with a lover.
 Female arousal is largely a subconscious phenomenon.
-If she wants to orgasm, a woman has to be alone to achieve the mental focus on surreal fantasies that she needs.
+A responsive woman discovers how to use an intense mental focus on surreal fantasies to enjoy orgasm alone.

 The average female is not aroused by nearly so many stimuli as is the male.
-(Alfred Kinsey 1948)
+(Alfred Kinsey)